-Bethany Ainsley has been at the helm of one of the UK’s most successful social enterprises, Nouveau Wellbeing CIC, which she founded in 2008 when still in her early twenties.
-She identified a lack of suitable provision for physical fitness to boost health and wellbeing within local communities often suffering from economic and social deprivation.
+When still in her early twenties, Bethany identified a lack of suitable provision for physical fitness to boost health and wellbeing within local communities often suffering from economic and social deprivation.

 “Whilst delivering dance and fitness instruction as a student at University, I quickly realised that there was a huge need for affordable and accessible provision of activities for people of all ages, abilities and backgrounds across County Durham and the wider region,” said Bethany.